Primary tabs

 - CV/resume

-Applicants who have more than one year of work experience but want to continue to a PhD will be considered only if they include a 1,500-word research proposal at the time of application.
-The research proposal is intended to demonstrate an ability to pursue a research-oriented academic career.
+If you aspire to continue to the PhD after completing the MPhil in Finance, you must provide a research proposal.
+The research proposal should demonstrate your ability to pursue a research-oriented, academic career.
 It should identify the key research questions, review the relevant academic literature in the area, and highlight the expected contribution to knowledge.
-Those with PhD aspirations who have less than one year of work experience should include a 500-word research proposal when they apply for the the MPhil in Finance.
-No research proposal is required from students who do not expect to continue to a PhD after the MPhil.
+If you have *more than* one year of work experience you should upload a 1,500-word research proposal.
+If you have *less than one year* of work experience you should upload a 500-word research proposal.
+No research proposal is required from applicants who do not expect to continue to a PhD after the MPhil.

 Gates Cambridge Scholarships